pineboat/pineboat.github.io/content/post/javascript-service-workers-add-to-home-screen-install-progressive-web-apps.md

 ---
 draft: true
 author: "vijayabharathib"
-title: "Develop a Progressive Web App and Install it in Under 6 Minutes"
-subtitle: "Adding JavaScript service workers to your site shouldn't take hours.
-You can set one up in minutes."
+title: "Developing an Installable Website Is Unbelievably Easy"
+subtitle: "Just 2 additional files.
+A manifest and a service worker JavaScript, both less than 10 lines.
+That's all it takes to install your website to your mobile home screen."
 date: "2018-09-06T21:15:59+05:30"
 tags: ["Service Workers","Javascript","PWA"]
-image: "/img/newlogo.png"
+image: "/img/010_pwa_a2hs/a2hs_960.png"
-image_alt: "important message about image"
-image_credit: "credit the image owner"
+image_widths: [320,426,640,800,960,1280,1920]
+image_alt: "Developing Website with Add To Home Screen"
+image_credit: "Photo by Sam Beasley on Unsplash"
 ---
 Creating a web page is surprisingly easy.
 All you need is a single HTML file.
 But converting it to a [Progressive Web App][PWA_POST] that you can install is shockingly easier.
 You need two more files, with less than 10 lines each.

-I have created a repository named [pwa-features][PWA_REPO] that you can use for reference.
+I have created a Git repository named [pwa-features][PWA_REPO] that you can use for reference.

 Let's get that HTML file out of the way first.